Sign in

 The Verifone P400 is a countertop reader for Stripe Terminal apps.
 It connects to the Stripe Terminal SDK over the internet.

-This reader is compatible with JavaScript SDK and the iOS SDK (currently in beta).
+This reader is compatible with JavaScript, iOS, Android, and React Native SDKs.
 To view the reader’s parts and features, see the product sheet.

 Troubleshoot the reader